BellGasp/ember-table-data/README.md

 }
 ```

-If you want the override or add component, you can use the ember cli command : ember g component filter-input/PROPERTYTYPE.
+If you want the override or add a component, you can use the ember cli command : ember g component filter-input/PROPERTYTYPE.
-Do not forget to prove the appropriated comprator if you use custom 'propertyType'.
+Do not forget to provide the appropriate comparator if you use a custom 'propertyType'.

 ##### Footer

-The 'footer' component expose the 'filterButton' and the 'clearButton'.
+The 'footer' component exposes the 'filterButton' and the 'clearButton'.
 The 'filterButton' will trigger the getData action to send the call with the new queryObj.
-It will also remove all the invalid filter from the list.
-The invalid filter are the filter row that comparator or value or property are not defined.
+It will also remove all invalid filters from the list.
+The invalid filters are the filters that the comparator, value or property are not defined/selected.
 The 'clearButton' will clear the filter list and trigger the getData action with the new queryObj.

 ```hbs